tarankalra1/xbeach_MPI/README.md

-Xbeach
+Xbeach installed on a local Linux Box

-A) get this repository
+Step 1:  get this repository

 1) ./autogen.sh
 2) ./configure